Entrust Identity as a Service Authentication API

 When using a push authenticator, such as Entrust Soft Token Push authentication or Mobile Smart Credential Push authentication, transaction details may be included in the challenge request.
 Transaction details are passed to the mobile device and displayed to the user when confirming authentication.

-When using an OTP authenticator with Authentication API applications for PSD2, the OTP is dynamically linked with transaction details.
+When using an OTP authenticator with Authentication API or OIDC applications for PSD2, the OTP is dynamically linked with transaction details.
 The transaction details are included in the challenge request.
 Identity as a Service generates a new, specific OTP tied directly to the request and transaction details.
 The OTP is then sent to the user using Email or SMS messaging.
 The user reviews the transaction details and uses the associated OTP to complete the authentication challenge.

-When using a TOKEN authenticator with Authentication API applications for PSD2, the token response is dynamically linked with transaction detail values.
+When using a TOKEN authenticator with Authentication API or OIDC applications for PSD2, the token response is dynamically linked with transaction detail values.
 The transaction details are included in the challenge request.
 The user reviews the transaction details and enters the transaction values (consecutively) into the token and obtains the signature.
 The signature is then used to complete the authentication challenge.

-When using a TOKEN authenticator with Authentication API applications, the token response can be processed offline.
+When using a TOKEN authenticator with Authentication API or OIDC applications, the token response can be processed offline.
 The challenge requests include the transactions details.
 The transaction details consist of a detail name and a value.
 The challenge response contains a list of QR codes based on the active tokens and the transaction details.
 The user scans a QR code in the Entrust Identity application, reviews the transaction details, confirms the transaction, and obtains an OTP.
 The OTP is then used to complete the authentication challenge.

 To use the offline QR code transaction with TOKEN authenticator, the request user challenge body and user authentication body need to have the flag offlineTVS set to be true: